Golf

 Have you been searching for this space?
 Look no further.

 Having given hundreds of workshops and worked with many fine players over the past 20 years, I can say with complete confidence that this is the case.
-The unfortunate thing for many with whom I talk, this has opened a can of worms that cannot then be closed.
-For some though, they choose to embark on a journey that leads them to a place I call the freedom to be, and of course, shooting lower scores (being happy)!
+The unfortunate thing for many with whom I talk is that this has opened a can of worms that cannot then be closed.
+Some, though, choose to embark on a journey that leads them to a place I call the freedom to be and, of course, to shoot lower scores (be happy)!

 Their journey with me begins with helping them to build what we call the PlayBox (note to golfers, think Pia Nilsson and Lynn Marriott).
 This is SwingPals, a Durham, NC, based 501(c)3 non-profit organization focused on improving the physical and mental health of students in the Durham public school system since 2012.